 People take expectations about inflation into consideration every time they make a major purchase, such as a house or a car.
 As inflation fluctuates, so too does the nominal interest rate on loans to buy these goods.
 The nominal interest rate is comprised of the real rate, plus an expected inflation factor.
 Expected inflation also tells economists about how the public views the economy's direction.
 Suppose the public expects inflation to increase.
 This could be the result of positive demand shock due to an expanding economy and increasing aggregate demand.
 It could also be the result of a negative supply shock, perhaps from rising energy prices, and decreasing aggregate supply.
 In either case, the public may expect the central bank to engage in contractionary monetary policy to reduce inflation, and this policy results in higher interest rates.
-If, however economists expect inflation to decrease, the public may anticipate a recession.
-In turn, the public may expect expansionary monetary policy, and lower interest rates, in the short run.
-By monitoring expected inflation, economists garner information about the effectiveness of macroeconomic policies.
-Additionally, monitoring expected inflation allows for projecting the direction of real interest rates that isolate for the effect of inflation.
+If, however economists garner information about the effectiveness of macroeconomic policies.
+Additionally, monitoring expected inflation about the effection of real interest rates that isolate for the effect of inflation.
 This information is necessary for making decisions about financing investments.